The Diffusion Of Water Through A Semipermeable Membrane Is Called

 Definition and Basic Principles

 Osmosis is the net movement of water molecules from a region of higher water potential (lower solute concentration) to a region of lower water potential (higher solute concentration) through a semipermeable membrane.
 Water potential is influenced by several factors, including solute concentration, pressure, gravity, and matric potential (the attraction of water to surfaces).
+The semipermeable membrane acts as a selective barrier, allowing water molecules to pass freely while restricting the movement of larger solute molecules.
 In most biological contexts, the primary determinant of water potential is solute concentration.
-The semipermeable membrane acts as a selective barrier, allowing water molecules to pass freely while restricting the movement of larger solute molecules.
 This difference in permeability creates a concentration gradient, which drives the osmotic flow of water.

 Scientific Foundations of Osmosis

 The scientific understanding of osmosis is rooted in thermodynamics and the kinetic theory of matter.
-The movement of water molecules is driven by the random motion of particles, which is dictated by temperature.
+Still, the movement of water molecules is driven by the random motion of particles, which is dictated by temperature.
 Water molecules, like all molecules, are in constant motion, and this motion is affected by the presence of solutes.
 When solutes are dissolved in water, they reduce the concentration of free water molecules, lowering the water potential.

 The osmotic pressure, a colligative property, is the pressure required to prevent the net flow of water across a semipermeable membrane.
 It is directly proportional to the solute concentration and can be described by the van't Hoff equation: